 Lipid peroxidation, a well-established mechanism of cellular injury in plants and animals, is used as an indicator of oxidative stress in cells and tissues.
 Lipid peroxides are unstable and decompose to form a complex series of compounds including reactive carbonyl compounds.
-Polyunsaturated fatty acid peroxides generate malondialdehyde (MDA) and 4-hydroxyalkenals (HAE) upon decomposition, and the measurement of MDA and HAE has been used as an indicator of lipid peroxidation.
+Polyunsaturated fatty acid peroxides generate malondialdehyde (MDA) upon decomposition, and the measurement of MDA has been used as an indicator of lipid peroxidation.

-The method in this assay is designed to assay either MDA alone (in hydrochloric acid) or MDA in combination with HAE (in methanesulfonic acid.)
-The assay is based on the reaction of a chromogenic reagent, N-methyl-2-phenylindole (R1), with MDA and 4-hydroxyalkenals at 45°C. One molecule of either MDA or 4-hydroxyalkenal reacts with 2 molecules of reagent R1 to yield a stable chromophore with maximal absorbance at 586 nm.
+The assay is based on the reaction of a chromogenic reagent, N-methyl-2-phenylindole (R1), with MDA at 45°C. One molecule of MDA reacts with 2 molecules of reagent R1 to yield a stable chromophore with maximal absorbance at 586 nm.

 1. Esterbauer and Cheesman, Meth.
 Enzymol.
 186: 407-421, 1990.